 Tacky Glue or Hot Glue will work.
 Hot glue is faster, but tacky glue has good staying power.

-Glue googly eyes on pom pom head; let dry
+Glue googly eyes on pom pom head and let dry.

 Cut small pieces of chenille sticks for ears, arms and feet.